knative/docs/serving/samples/helloworld-csharp/README.md

 # Hello World - .NET Core sample

-This sample application shows how to create a hello world application in C# using .NET Core 2.0.
+This sample application shows how to create a hello world application in C# using .NET Core 2.1.
+It reads in an env variable 'TARGET' and prints "Hello World: ${TARGET}!" if TARGET is not specified, it will use "NOT SPECIFIED" as the TARGET.

-## Assumptions
+## Prerequisites

 * You have a Kubernetes cluster with Knative installed.
 Follow the [installation instructions](https://github.com/knative/install/) if you need to do this.
 * You have installed and initalized [Google Cloud SDK](https://cloud.google.com/sdk/docs/) and have created a project in Google Cloud.
 * You have `kubectl` configured to connect to the Kubernetes cluster running Knative.
 * You have installed [.NET Core SDK 2.1](https://www.microsoft.com/net/core).